hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ---

-A `http_application_routing` block supports the following:
+An `http_application_routing` block supports the following:

 * `enabled` (Required) Is HTTP Application Routing Enabled?
 Changing this forces a new resource to be created.

 ---

-A `identity` block supports the following:
+An `identity` block supports the following:

 * `type` - The type of identity used for the managed cluster.
 At this time the only supported value is `SystemAssigned`.